-Happens in Attack on Titan to the short-lived side couple composed of Franz and Hanna after a disastrous first mission of the new cadets in the defense of Trost when the Titans invade.
-A shell-shocked Armin spots Hanna as she desperately tries to resuscitate Franz.
-Armin, already traumatized and worn as it is, tells Hanna to stop, as Franz is not only dead, but has been bitten in half.
+Happens in Attack on Titan to the short-lived side couple composed of Franz and Hanna, after a disastrous first mission of the new cadets in the defense of Trost when the Titans invade.
+A shell-shocked Armin spots Hanna as she desperately tries to resuscitate Franz; already traumatized and worn as it is, he tells Hanna to stop, as Franz is not only dead, but has been bitten in half.

-Puella Magi Madoka Magica: Madoka begs Sayaka to wake up after Madoka throws her soul gem off the highway bridge and onto the top of a semi-truck, and Sayaka collapses shortly afterward.
+Puella Magi Madoka Magica: Madoka begs Sayaka to wake up after Madoka snaps and throws her soul gem off the highway bridge and onto the top of a semi-truck, in a desperate bid to stop Sayaka from fighting Kyouko, and Sayaka collapses shortly afterward.
 Kyubey the reveals that a soul gem is actually a Soul Jar, and if taken too far from their owners, they will die.
 Luckily Homura, in a Big Damn Heroes moment, returns the gem.

 Probably one of the best known examples in a comic is the Spider-Man story where Gwen Stacy died.
 Spider-Man catches her with a web after she's knocked off the Brooklyn Bridge, not knowing she's already dead.
 When he pulls her up and realizes he's lost her, he initially can't believe it.

 Spider-Man: "I saved you honey, don't you see?
 I saved you..."